thinkshout/ai-policy/policy.md

 ### Environmental responsibility

 We are mindful of the environmental impact of generative AI tools.
 We commit to choosing environmentally responsible AI options and considering sustainability in our technology decisions.
+This does not suggest that we avoid the use of GIA based on envrionmental impact.

 ### Risk Awareness and mitigation